Bladesight/Bladesight/docs/tutorials/intro_to_btt/ch8/index.md

     Returns:
         np.ndarray: The sum of squared error between the tip deflection data

 We've created a new function, `get_correction_values`.
 This function calculates the correction values for each sample based on the correction factors.
-The correction factors are the values are the valued that need to be determined during optimization.
+The correction factors are the values that need to be determined during optimization.

 ## Solving the improved problem